mmmirrra/mmmirrra.github.io/_posts/2024-02-26-DataAnalysis-information-society.markdown

   - www.sas.com
   - It's a program processing method
   - Data processing is excellent
-  - Excellent database, data warehousing, etc
+  - Excellent database, data warehousing, etc.
   - Data mining is excellent
   - Big Data Solution Capabilities
   - It is possible to obtain a certificate of '사회조사분석사'